Graharipu

-Graharipu was a 10th-century Chudasama Emperor of the Saurashtra region of western India, with its capital located at Vamanasthali (now Vanthali).
-He was a contemporary of Mularaja, the first Chaulukya ruler of Anahilapataka (now Patan).
-Graharipu built or repaired Durgapalli, the ancient fort in Junagadh identified as Uparkot.
+Graharipu (also known as Grahasipu or Grahario I) was a 10th-century ruler of the Chudasama dynasty who ruled parts of the Saurashtra region of present-day Gujarat, India, from his capital at Vamanasthali (modern Vanthali).
+He was a contemporary of Mularaja, the first Chaulukya ruler of Anahilapataka (modern Patan).
+Graharipu is also associated with the construction or restoration of Durgapalli (modern Uparkot) at Junagadh.